 5. It’s All About Compromise

 If you’ve ever been told to just grin and bear it, well, forget about it.
-Marriage is about two people coming together and working together, not one bending over backwards for the other one.
+Married life is about two people coming together and working together, not one bending over backwards for the other one.
 While you need to give a little, you do need to talk about what you want, too.

 You both will need to negotiate and have a little give and take to reach a place where you both feel happy.
 It’s satisfying helping your spouse feel catered to, and it’s important to offer that same opportunity to them, too.